-With the help of many experts and stakeholders, we contributed to key science products that assessed the health of the systems and species we are focused on, and identified priority areas for their conservation.
+With the help of many experts and stakeholders, the Arid Lands Initiative partners contributed to key science products that assessed the health of the systems and species the ALI is focused on, and identified priority areas for their conservation.
 Though the initial focus of the Arid Lands Initiative is within eastern Washington, these science products extend beyond Washington State boundaries, following the natural extension of the Columbia Plateau Ecoregion.

 We assessed the health of the ecosystems and species that characterize eastern Washington’s arid lands, with the help of experts and stakeholders living and working in the region.
 This assessment produced a clear picture that encourages conservation action across this landscape.
 Although these systems and species have undergone varying degrees of degradation that compromises their ability to provide wildlife habitat and economic goods and services, their recovery and restoration is still achievable.